PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 This does unfortunately not work.
 The reason is simple: when you call `getQuotient()`, you are inside the try block, but `getQuotient()` returns back almost immediately, and you will leave the try/catch block.
-Then 1 second later, the callback you passed to `setTimeout()` will be called, and if you now throw the exception from inside that callback, you will throw it to the one who called the callback function, which will be the JavaScript runtime environment, so that's where the exception will be thrown to, and there of course no one is listening for your specific exceptions.
+Then 1 second later, the callback you passed to `setTimeout()` will be called, and if you now throw the exception from inside that callback, you will throw it to the one who called the callback function, which will be the JavaScript runtime environment, so that's where the exception will be thrown to, and there of course no one is trying to catch the specific exceptions your code throws.

 The workaround to this problem is usually to pass two values to the `callback` function.
 The first value is the exception (aka "the error").
-If everything go well and you don't get an error, you simply use `null` as the error.
+If everything go well and you don't have an error, you simply use `null` as the error.
 The second value is the result of the long running operation.
 In your `callback` function you simply check if the first argument is `null` or not with an if statement to figure out if you got an error, as shown in <FigureNumber /> below.

 <Figure caption="Example of error handling in asynchronous programming with callback functions.">